glooai/python-example/README.md

 - Calls the chat completions endpoint using `meta.llama3-70b-instruct-v1:0`.
 - Prints the token expiration and the JSON completion response.

+For the full walkthrough, see the official quickstart docs: https://docs.gloo.com/getting-started/quickstart-developers.

 ## Setup

 1. Ensure Python 3.11 is available.